-In my previous post we looked at the types of followership, in this post we will look at how I develop followership and what sort of followership education techniques are available to us.
+In my previous post, we looked at the types of followership, in this post, we will look at how I develop followership and what sort of followership education techniques are available to us.

 I have had the pleasure of delivering leadership and management courses for the last 10 years.
 It is thoroughly enjoyable and I have witnessed major changes in individuals behaviours and outcomes.

 The courses I delivered had the usual leadership and management content along with numerous activities and time for personal reflection.
-One element that was taught and reinforced throughout the courses was for the attendees to not only focus on being a good leader, and using all the leadership tools, but also to display excellent followership qualities.
+One element that was taught and reinforced throughout the courses was for the attendees to not only focus on being a good leader and using all the leadership tools but also to display excellent followership qualities.

 When the team showed excellent followership qualities, the leader, the team and the task invariably had greater success and were always more effective and efficient.
-In this post I am going to talk about how we develop followership qualities in individuals, teams and the organisation.
+In this post, I am going to talk about how we develop followership qualities in individuals, teams and the organisation.

 This is how I do it and is by no means the only way to do it.
 When delivering followership education I always start with a presentation on the rules of followership followed by a facilitated discussion on how easy or hard they are to achieve.

 I then challenge each individual to write down and then state what they can do to be good followers and empower and encourage others to do the same.
-The video below is used to follow up the discussion but can be used to start the discussion by using it at the start.
+The video below is used to follow up on the discussion but can be used to start the discussion by using it at the start.

-Once we have watched the video we then split the attendees in to small groups to discuss barriers to followership with suggested solutions on how to remove those barriers.
+Once we have watched the video we then split the attendees into small groups to discuss barriers to followership with suggested solutions on how to remove those barriers.